- Falling Behind On Mortgage Payments

 A short sale, foreclosure or bankruptcy will be even worse for your credit than missing payments.

 Remember, the experts consensus is that all are bad for credit , but a short sale is the “least bad” in most cases.
 Followed next by foreclosure and then bankruptcy being the worst.

 Credit can be repaired, so if you have fallen on hard times the future does not have to be bleak and financial problems do not have to follow you forever if you take steps to change them.

 Here is some information from the FTC on repairing credit.

 One of the first steps you should take if you are behind on your mortgage payments is to figure out what your home could sell for.

 This can help you figure out what options are open to you and which options are not available.

-Your lender does not want you to lose your house.
-They would much rather have money (or have you caught up and making payments).
+Your lender does not want you to possess your house.
+They would much rather have cash (or even better…have you caught up and making payments).
 So they are likely to work with you on one of the steps above to avoid foreclosure.

-Do you need help sorting out your options? fill out the form below and tell me more about your situation.
+Do you need help sorting out your options?
+Fill out the form below and tell us more about your situation.

 Share this article: